The Essence of the Thing

 The Essence of the Thing (1997) is a novel by Australian author Madeleine St John.
 It was shortlisted for the Man Booker Prize in 1997.
+The novel is uniquely formatted, having a total of 69 chapters in just 234 pages.
+St John aims to depict the titular essence of a specific thing in each individual chapter.

 Plot summary

-The novel begins with the end of a relationship as the novel's protagonist Nicola Gatling, returning from a trip to the shops to get some cigarettes, is told by her lover Jonathan that he wants her to move out of their shared flat.
-The story follows Nicola's attempts to remake her life over the ensuing several weeks in 1990s London.
+The novel begins suddenly with the harsh end of the relationship between the protagonist Nicola Gatling and her lover Jonathan.
+As Nicola returns from a trip to the shops to get some cigarettes, she is told by Jonathan that he wants her to move out of the apartment they just decided to purchase together.
+Leaning on family and friends, Nicola attempts to remake her life over the ensuing several weeks in 1990s London.